Conference, Publishing, and Research

 Compiled listing of annual scholarly conferences related to community engagement.

-The following links provide lists of relevant journals and periodicals.
+The following links provide lists of journals and periodicals relevant to service learning and community engagement.

 Community-Based Participatory Research (CBPR) in the Classroom